wanna-bornb-disciplinant/toolnotes/README.md

 ## 📄 License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Apache License 2.0](LICENSE).
 You are free to:
 - Use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software
 - Provide the software with attribution